Why Exposure Management is a Must-Have to Reduce Cyber Risk

 Attack surface management (ASM) is a crucial part of exposure management that focuses on identifying issues with external-facing IT and preventing inbound attacks.
 What differentiates exposure management is that it has a broader scope as it also looks inward to locate and remediate weaknesses in internal tools and assets that could undermine security.

-By taking a 360-degree view, exposure management offers a more proactive, holistic approach to cyber security that builds upon ASM.
+By taking a 360-degree view, exposure management offers a more proactive, holistic approach to cybersecurity that builds upon ASM.
 A 2023 Gartner analysis1 confirms that the future of ASM lies in a more comprehensive exposure management approach.

 Exposure management vs. vulnerability management